GabeScott/standard-works-vault/General Conference/2014 October - Continuing Revelation.md

 Not only was he then called of God to establish the true Church of Jesus Christ, but with it was restored the power to invoke the Holy Ghost so that revelation from God could be continuous.

-President Boyd K. Packer described that identifying mark of the true Church this way: “Revelation continues in the Church: the prophet receiving it for the Church; the president for his stake, his mission, or his quorum; the bishop for his ward; the father for his family; the individual for himself.”1
+President Boyd K. Packer described that identifying mark of the true Church this way: “Revelation continues in the Church: the prophet receiving it for the Church; the president for his stake, his mission, or his quorum; the bishop for his ward; the father for his family; the individual for himself.”[^1]

 That wonderful process of revelation begins, ends, and continues as we receive personal revelation.
 Let’s take the great Nephi, son of Lehi, as our example.
 His father had a dream.
 Others in Nephi’s family viewed Lehi’s dream as evidence of mental confusion.
 The dream included a command from God for Lehi’s sons to run the terrible risk of returning to Jerusalem for the plates which contained the word of God so that they could take them on their journey to the promised land.

 We often quote Nephi’s brave declaration when his father asked them to go back to Jerusalem.
-You know the words: “I will go and do the things which the Lord hath commanded.”2
+You know the words: “I will go and do the things which the Lord hath commanded.”[^2]

-When Lehi heard Nephi speak those words, the scripture says that “he was exceedingly glad.”3 He was glad because he knew that Nephi had been blessed with confirming revelation that his father’s dream was a true communication from God.
+When Lehi heard Nephi speak those words, the scripture says that “he was exceedingly glad.”[^3] He was glad because he knew that Nephi had been blessed with confirming revelation that his father’s dream was a true communication from God.
 Nephi did not say, “I will go and do what my father told me to do.”
-Rather he said, “I will go and do the things which the Lord hath commanded.”
+Rather, he said, “I will go and do the things which the Lord hath commanded.”

 From your experience in your own families, you also know why Lehi was “exceedingly glad.”
 His joy came from knowing that Nephi had received confirming revelation.